smokephisticated/smokephisticated/pages/bowls/bowls.md

 & how does this affect your smoking experience?

-[Bernoulli's principle](https://en.wikipedia.org/wiki/Bernoulli's_principle){:target="_blank"} states that an increase in the speed of a fluid (or, in this case, air/smoke) occurs simultaneously with a decrease in pressure or a decrease in the fluid's potential energy.
+[Bernoulli's principle](https://en.wikipedia.org/wiki/Bernoulli's_principle){:target="_blank"} states that an increase in the speed of a fluid (or, in this case air/smoke) occurs simultaneously with a decrease in pressure or a decrease in the fluid's potential energy.

 So, when smoke is pulled through the tight funnel (between the pistol grip and the main vortex chamber) it increases in speed, and thus decreases in pressure; this lack of pressure accelerates the force of outside air flooding into the Flash Chamber from the three angled carb holes that surround the body of the Flash.